A bold new collaboration of proven community leaders dedicated to engaging all Boston middle school students in STEM learning opportunities by 2020.

 BoSTEM aims to ensure 100% of Boston’s middle school students have the opportunity to participate in expanded STEM learning experiences by 2020.
 These experiences are hands-on learning opportunities involving corporate volunteers, teachers and nonprofit staff that give students the chance to apply math and science skills in exciting, real-world contexts through a combination of activities in both school and out-of-school settings.

 Today, these hands-on STEM learning opportunities are only available to 6% of Boston students through out-of-school time programming.
-A partnership between Boston Public Schools, Citizens Schools, Boston After School & Beyond and United Way, BoSTEM hopes to reach 10,000 BPS middle school students on an annual basis by 2020, providing them all STEM experiences that pique their interest in the STEM fields.
+A partnership between Boston Public Schools, Boston After School & Beyond and United Way, BoSTEM hopes to reach 10,000 BPS middle school students on an annual basis by 2020, providing them all STEM experiences that pique their interest in the STEM fields.

 Check out the Boston Globe coverage of our launch with Mayor Marty Walsh and Boston Public Schools Superintendent Dr. Tommy Chang.

 For more information, or to get your company involved in supporting BoSTEM through volunteer opportunities or to donate, contact Dahlia Cox at firstname.lastname@example.org.